JL31/exerciseProject/README.md

 # Exercise project

-## Intro
+## Introduction
 A simple project to test REST API development with Java.
-The idea is to develop (CRUD) tools handle sport exercises.
+The idea is to develop (CRUD) tools to handle sport exercises.

 ## Configuration
 * Language : Java version 21